Attacks on Approximate Caches in Text-to-Image Diffusion Models: Potential Defense Mechanisms

 \section{Potential Defense Mechanisms}

-\textbf{Random cache selection.} The approximate caching selects the cache of the highest similarity with the incoming prompt \cite{nirvana, xia2025modmefficientservingimage}, which allows the sender's prompt with the same special word to be chosen.
-The defense mechanism can randomly choose from a number of potential caches.
-This makes the receiver's request harder to hit a specific cache entry, significantly decreasing the success rate of the covert channel.
-Likewise, this also makes \stealing{} more costly because it requires more probing prompts to collect the same number of hits for each target.
-For the poisoning attack, fewer prompts will hit the poisoned cache, thus reducing the spread of the attacker's content.
+\textbf{Random cache selection.} The approximate caching selects the cache of the highest similarity with the incoming prompt~\cite{nirvana, xia2025modmefficientservingimage}, which allows the sender's prompt with the same special word to be chosen.
+The defense mechanism can randomly choose from a number of potential cached prompts.
+This randomization makes it significantly harder for a receiver to hit a specific entry, significantly decreasing the success rate of the covert channel.
+Likewise, this defense also makes \stealing{} more costly, as more probing prompts are needed to collect the same number of hits for each target.
+For the poisoning attack, fewer prompts will hit the poisoned prompt in the approximate cache, thus reducing the spread of the attacker's content.

-\textbf{Content filter.} Similar to filters in generative models~\cite{Wang_CCS_2024_Moderator,Li_CCS_2024_SafeGen,sun2025pretender,zhangusd,villaexposing} that defend against not-suitable-for-work (NSFW) content, filters can also be specific to removing the attacker's content from the cache.
-For example, to prevent the poisoning attack in this work, the service provider can incorporate a logo filter that detects logo-like objects in the image and potential logo descriptions in the prompt, to make sure both prompts and generated images do not contain logos.
+\textbf{Content filter.} Similar to filters in generative models~\cite{Wang_CCS_2024_Moderator,Li_CCS_2024_SafeGen,sun2025pretender,zhangusd,villaexposing} that defend against not-suitable-for-work (NSFW) content, filters can also be specific to removing the attacker's content from the approximate cache.
+For example, to prevent the poisoning attack in this work, the service provider can incorporate a logo filter that detects logo-like objects in the image and potential logo descriptions in the prompt, to make sure both the cached prompts and the generated images do not contain logos.

-\textbf{Malicious behavior detector.} Stealing cached prompts requires a large number of probing prompts as shown in \Cref{subsubsec:prompt-stealing-cost}.
+\textbf{Malicious behavior detector.} Stealing prompts from an approximate cache takes a large number of probing prompts as shown in \Cref{subsubsec:prompt-stealing-cost}.
 A malicious behavior detector can monitor user's activities \cite{CloudRadar,NIGHTs-WATCH,SCADET,CHIAPPETTA20161162,Mushtaq2018mlsec,joshi2025hybriddeeplearningmodel}.
 When a user appears to abuse the generation system, such as flooding the system with prompts, the service provider can slow down or disable the user's generation.